Canon EOS R10 advanced manual

 This setting brings up compatible images to use.
 Set the white balance under the same light source that will illuminate your shot.

-White balance shift is a setting on the EOS R10 camera that allows a photographer to bias the colours in images in either blue, amber, magenta or green directions.
-This colour shift can be used to add or remove colour shifts that may occur when shooting in mixed lighting conditions.
-Typically think flash and daylight, flash and indoor lights, street lights and daylight and so on.
-White balance can be shifted from -9 to +9 in both blue / amber and green / magenta directions, or combinations of blue/amber and green/magenta shifts.
-The blue/amber shift is equal to five mired for each step.
+White balance shift is a setting on the R10 camera that allows a photographer to change the colors of their images in either blue, amber, magenta or green directions.
+When shooting in mixed lighting conditions, this colour shift can be used to add or remove colour shifts that may occur.
+Think of flash and daylight, flash and indoor lights, street lights and daylight, and so on.
+White balance can be changed from -9 to +9 in either blue / amber and green / magenta directions, or combinations of blue/amber and green/magenta shifts.
+Five mired for each step is how the blue/amber shift is calculated.

-sRGB is what is used online, and Adobe RGB has a more extended colour profile that mimics the human eye.
+sRGB is the colour space usedis online, and Adobe RGB has a more extended colour profile that mimics the human eye.
 You might think that the latter is preferable, but unless you print a lot of photos with professional equipment, Adobe RGB is more hassle than its worth since you’ll need to proof every picture you want to use online and convert it to sRGB.

-Set to Neutral with Strength = 1 (Note: the low contrast “Neutral” picture style provides a histogram on the back of the camera that most-accurately shows me blown highlights and blocked shadows on the camera LCD.
-I usually change the Picture Style to “Standard” in DPP after capture.)
+The low contrast “neutral” picture style provides a histogram on the back of the camera that most-accurately shows me blown highlights and blocked shadows on the camera screen.
+After capture, I usually change the picture style to the standard.